mrismanaziz/Reforestation/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## What did one nut say as he chased another nut?
+I'm a cashew!